 How you describe yourself can convince an interviewer that you’re perfect for the role or see off any obvious questions they might have about you at the onset, so that no time is wasted on them in the interview.
 Performing a role mapping exercise can assist you to do that well and has the added benefit of mirroring their needs.

-Get the Hustle Badger Interview Checklist and Role Mapping Template here
+Get our Interview Checklist and Role Mapping Template: Google Sheets

 Remember to be comfortable with the dates you started and ended jobs, and be able to explain what the companies did, how many people worked there when you worked there, and how the teams were structured.
 Saying things like ‘I think it was 2017….’ doesn’t come across as professional.